 Papilledema is swelling of your optic nerve, which connects the eye and brain.
-This swelling is a reaction to a buildup of pressure in or around your brain that may have many causes..
-Often, it's ...
+This swelling is a reaction to a buildup of pressure in or around your brain that may have many causes.
+Often, it's a ...

 Papilledema and intracranial hypertension (ICHT) should be considered as part of ALGS.
 All patients with ALGS should have regular ophthalmic follow-up.
 A complete neurologic exam, MRI, and lumbar ...